sbegaudeau/alma-m2-2015/mda.md

 Create a representation creation tool in your explorer diagram in order to create a Class Diagram by right clicking on a Module mapping in your Explorer diagram.

-#### Representation Navigation Tool

-Create a new tool to navigate to an existing Class Diagram from a module mapping in the explorer diagram

 #### Behavior tool

 Create a double click tool for the mapping folder.
 In the begin part of this tool, add a navigation operation to navigate to an Explorer Diagram.
 Make sure that this diagram will be created if it does not exist.